How Is the Gift of Tongues a Sign for Unbelievers?

 Two thousand years later at Pentecost, the significant SIGN was revealed: the diversity of languages was no longer a barrier.
 Through the outpouring of supernatural tongues, God united all languages and nations under Jesus in the Kingdom of God, fulfilling the prophetic words of Moses and Isaiah.

-The "devout men from every nation under Heaven" who witnessed the outpouring of tongues on the Day of Shavuot (also known as Pentecost) were well aware of this significant occurrence.
-The tongues are a SIGN that Jesus had ascended to become King over the nations on Earth.
+The "devout men from every nation under Heaven" who witnessed the outpouring of tongues on the Day of Shavuot were well aware of this significant occurrence.
+It made the spoken tongues a SIGN for unbelievers that Jesus had ascended to become King over the nations on Earth.

 Endnotes